July 11, 2021

 Some of the best moments happen naturally without any direction at all!

 These are just a few ways that adopting a lifestyle photography style allows me to capture the real life family moments of connection in just an hour shoot!
+I’m also a newborn photographer in Seattle, and I love doing maternity photo shoots in the Seattle area as well.
+Please get in touch if you have any questions.

 SHARE THIS STORY